-Recommends that health care professionals screen for diabetic neuropathy and peripheral vascular disease, perform annual examinations for foot complications (more frequent for those at high risk), and educate people with diabetes about proper foot care as an integral component of diabetes management, as outlined in the most current Canadian Diabetes Association Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada.
+- recommends that health care professionals screen for diabetic neuropathy and peripheral vascular disease, perform annual examinations for foot complications (more frequent for those at high risk) and educate people with diabetes about proper foot care as an integral component of diabetes management, as outlined in the most current Diabetes Canada Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada;

-Calls for an interdisciplinary approach to the prevention and management of diabetes foot complications, including coordination of care and communication between health care professionals who support people with diabetes in managing their disease.
+- calls for an interdisciplinary approach to the prevention and management of diabetes foot complications, including coordination of care and communication between health care professionals who support people with diabetes in managing their disease; and

 Background and rationale

-3 The five-year mortality rate for someone with a healable, diabetes-related foot wound is similar to or higher than that of the most common types of cancer except for lung and pancreatic cancer.
-Up to two-thirds of people with diabetes who have had an amputation die within the following year, and up to 80% die within 5 years.
-(Singh et al. 2005; Armstrong et al. 2007)
+- The five-year mortality rate for someone with a healable, diabetes-related foot wound is similar to, or higher than, that of the most common types of cancer, except for lung and pancreatic cancer.
+Up to two-thirds of people with diabetes who have had an amputation die within the following year and up to 80% die within 5 years (Singh et al. 2005; Armstrong et al. 2007).

-4 Canadian Diabetes Association 2013 Clinical Practice Guidelines for the Prevention and Management of Diabetes.
+- Canadian Diabetes Association.
+2013 Clinical Practice Guidelines for the Prevention and Management of Diabetes.

 - Hemmingsen B et al. Cochrane Database of Systematic Reviews 2013, Issue 11.
 Art.
 No.: CD008143.
 DOI: 10.1002/14651858.CD008143.pub3.